arvis-workflows/arvis-evernote-workflow/README.md

 4. **`en > authtoken {your issued API key}` + <kbd>Enter</kbd>**

-Alfred-evernote-workflow uses your token to authenticate your account.
+Arvis-evernote-workflow uses your token to authenticate your account.

 Please pass the token value as a factor without quotation marks as shown below.